Project funding

 Collaborative projects require the expertise and scientific contribution of several researchers, who jointly submit an application.
 Their collaboration is essential for achieving the research objectives and creates added value.

 Are elements from two or more disciplines necessary to achieve the research objectives?
 And is the combination of these elements, for example theories, methods and concepts, not yet commonplace?
-Designate this type of project as "interdisciplinary" in your application.
-It will be assessed by a dedicated evaluation panel that takes into account the specific characteristics of interdisciplinary projects.
+Your proposal is considered interdisciplinary if it meets the following requirements:

 Two or more grants at the same time

 You can only participate as an applicant in one project funding application per call.
 However, you may receive up to three project funding grants that overlap in time.
-This is permissible if at least one of them is approved for a Lead Agency/Weave project, for the International Co-Investigator Scheme or for a European consortium project (for example ERA-Net).
+Three such grants are permissible if at least one of them is a Weave/Lead Agency project, an International Co-Investigator Scheme project or a European consortium project (for example ERA-Net).

 The topics of the overlapping research projects must be clearly differentiated from each other.
 Please provide the corresponding information when submitting the application.
 In addition, you must show that you will make a substantial personal contribution to all projects.

-As an applicant, you are obliged to inform the SNSF about other ongoing submitted applications to the SNSF or to third parties and about ongoing grants you have received from the SNSF or from third parties.
+As an applicant, you are obliged to inform the SNSF about other ongoing applications to the SNSF or to third parties.
+The same applies to ongoing grants you have received from the SNSF or from third parties.
 We do not consider proposals for research projects that are already fully funded by third parties.

 Eligible costs

-You can apply for staff salaries and research costs, as well as funds for scientific collaboration, networking and communication.
+You can apply for staff salaries and research costs as well as funding for scientific collaboration, networking and communication.
 Your own salary is paid by your institution.
-Please note: as a grant recipient, you may not be employed at the same time as a staff member in a project funded by the SNSF.
+Please note: As a grant recipient, you may not be simultaneously employed as a staff member in an SNSF-funded project.

 If three or more applicants are involved, they can charge the costs for coordinating the research project to the SNSF grant.